 Harvard has an endowment of $37b, an undergraduate class size of ~1700, and an acceptance rate of around 5%.
 Yale’s endowment is $27b, while it has an undergraduate class size of ~1500 and an acceptance rate of under 7%.
 Stuyvesant, a top NYC public school, has a class size only slightly over 3200, while there are over 1.1m students in the public school system.
 Phillips Exeter Academy, a high school, has an endowment of over $1 million per student.

 These schools are not for everyone and we have bigger problems to address that are more relevant for most Americans.
 However, these schools reflect a false scarcity in our elite education system – instead of expanding access and opportunities, many schools remain small and selective because the prestige of turning many people down helps them maintain cachet and rankings.
-This has, in turn, warped parent and student behavior as many see getting their kids into various schools as a cutthroat competition, driving extreme, unhealthy, unethical, and even illegal behaviors.
+This has, in turn, warped parent and student behavior towards cutthroat competition, driving extreme, unhealthy, unethical, and even illegal behaviors.
 It is deranging our culture.

 - Expand the pool of people who would attend;

 - Provide a cheaper cost of living on certain campuses, making it easier to afford these educational opportunities;

 - Create alumni networks nearby, thus attracting talent to new areas of the country; and